Engineering Invoice Factoring

 What factoring fees does the factoring company charge?

-A factoring company should be able to provide what factoring fees it charges upfront.
-But some companies may make it difficult to determine the total costs of using their service.
-FundThrough offers transparent pricing so you know prior to signing an agreement.
+A factoring company should be able to explain the factoring fees it charges upfront.
+But some companies may make it difficult to determine the total costs of using their service by adding on hidden fees.
+FundThrough offers transparent pricing so you know how much you’ll pay to get funded.

 FundThrough pricing – 100% advance rates minus a flat fee.
 One up front price.